alexdebrie/serverless-dynamodb-backups/README.md

 - `tableName` - **required** - The name of the DynamoDB table you want to backup
 - `backupRate` - **required** - The schedule on which you want to backup your table.
 You can use either `rate` syntax (`rate(1 hour)`) or `cron` syntax (`cron(0 12 * * ? *)`).
 See [here](https://serverless.com/framework/docs/providers/aws/events/schedule/) for more details on configuration.
+- `awsRegion` - **required** - The AWS Region where you'll deploy your service.
+This should be the same region as your DynamoDB table.
 - `slackWebhook` - **optional** - An HTTPS endpoint for an [incoming webhook](https://api.slack.com/incoming-webhooks) to Slack.
 If provided, it will send success + error messages to a Slack channel when it runs.

 # Notes